Get started with IT at UWE Bristol

 Blackboard is a Virtual Learning Environment, where you will find course information and timetables.
 Staff may upload lecture notes and course material to this resource and, on occasion, online assessment may be done via Blackboard.

-5. Windows 10
+4. Windows 10

-6. Office 365 and UWE Email
+5. Office 365 and UWE Email

-7. Eduroam and Wi-Fi (Connect your devices to the wireless network)
+6. Eduroam and Wi-Fi (Connect your devices to the wireless network)

-9. Your Pharos print account
+8. Printing and your Pharos print account

 Once you have credit on your account you can print from UWE computers.
-You can add money to your print account online at the UWE Card Account.
+To add money to your print account, please go to UWE Card Account.